encord-team/encord-agents/docs/editor_agents/examples/index.md

 If the test is successful, you should be able to refresh your browser and see the result of what your agent.

-Once you're ready to deploy your agent, you can go to [the deployment documentation](../gcp.md#deployment) to learn more.
+Once you are ready to deploy your agent.
+Visit [the deployment documentation](../gcp.md#deployment) to learn more.

 ## FastAPI Examples